oldlamps/SerendipityPlayer/README.md

 # Serendipity Player

+## About

-A lean-back video player for rediscovering your local media library through random, short clips.
+An mpv video player frontend for rediscovering your local media library through random, short clips.

 ## About The Project